MarkTiedemann/mtff/README.md

   en: ???

 !
 Since `en` is the only language that is present, it cannot be used ! as a fallback.
+Thus, the above translation file is NOT valid.

 !
-Note: You don't need to escape "???" in a translation if it is part ! of a larger string.
+Note: You don't need to escape `???` in a translation if it is part ! of a larger string.
 For example, the following is valid:

 ~ three_investigators